ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

 #### istanbul_healthservices_raw.csv ####

 A dataset that contains information about all the health service providers in Istanbul.
 Downloaded from Istanbul Metropolitan Municipality's [Open Data Portal](https://data.ibb.gov.tr/en/).
-Accessed through [this link to the data portal](https://data.ibb.gov.tr/dataset/istanbul-saglik-kurum-ve-kuruluslari-verisi)
+Accessed through [this link to the dataset.](https://data.ibb.gov.tr/dataset/istanbul-saglik-kurum-ve-kuruluslari-verisi)

 ### Acknowledgements ###